 members,or other church-oriented scholars, that is best suited to the methods and topic of the grant, such as a reading or peer-learning group on a particular book or topic, or a partnership between a teacher-scholar and pastor or ministry leader.

 - feature direct engagement with a particular congregation, worshiping community, or church-related agency

 - be realistically completed within the one-year time-frame of the grant

 - Grantees are expected to complete both mid-year and end-of-year grant program and budget reports.

-- Grantees are expected to submit some manifestation of their research (draft article, draft chapter, media presentation, curriculum, performance recording, etc.) in addition to the poster required for the grants gathering.
+- Grantees are expected to submit some manifestation of their research (draft article, draft chapter, media presentation, curriculum, performance recording, etc.).

 Please note: Assistance and consultation in developing applications will be available from CICW staff by contacting firstname.lastname@example.org.